mrsinham/blog/content/post/deadlock_tool.md

 +++

 Here is a trick that I learned from the awesome presentation (https://speakerdeck.com/mitchellh/advanced-testing-with-go) of Mitchell Hashimoto (https://twitter.com/mitchellh).
-When you are stuck in a deadlock situation that is tricky to resolve (for example when it needs special conditions to be triggered) and that you have not enought log to investigate, you can use a special move to understand.
+When you are stuck in a deadlock situation that is tricky to resolve (for example when it needs special conditions to be triggered) and that you have not enough log to investigate, you can use a special move to understand.

 You can simply kill the program by using a *SIGQUIT* instead of a *SIGTERM*.
 It will output the trace of every goroutine of your program.